dqa-tech/meta_3d_production_back/API_DOCUMENTATION.md

 - `in_progress` - Assigned and being worked on
 - `complete` - Finished with all artifacts uploaded
 - `flagged` - Marked for review/issues
+- `rework` - Completed task marked for revision (available for reassignment)

 ## Rate Limits